djey47/cool-updown-nxt/api/README.md

 Stats are computed everytime diagnostics processing gets achieved.

-For now, uptime has a WIP computation.
+For now, uptime has a WIP computation and is in beta state:

+- Global: concerning application itself (`current` = from last start, or `overall`  = since the beginning)
+- Per configured device (also supporting `current` and `overall` information).